HireContractor

 What exams are required for a Florida contractor license?

-Florida requires contractors to pass a licensing examination that typically covers building codes, safety regulations, and business law.
+Florida requires contractors to pass a licensing examination administered through the Department of Business and Professional Regulation (DBPR).
+The exam typically covers building codes, safety regulations, and business law.
 Some specialty classifications require additional trade-specific exams.
-Study materials and exam preparation resources are generally available through the Florida Department of Business and Professional Regulation (DBPR) or approved third-party providers.
+Contact the board at (850) 487-1395 for exam scheduling and study materials.

 What are the penalties for unlicensed contracting in Florida?

 Unlicensed contracting in Florida can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the Department of Business and Professional Regulation (DBPR).

 Find Licensed Contractors in Florida